macintoshhelper/technologies/README.md

 - No need to set a schema in advance

 Cons
-- Default security config allows anyone access to the database (use iptables firewall! + secure before goes live)
+- Default security config allows anyone access to the database (use iptables firewall + secure before production goes live!)
 - Has had issues with writes being acknowledged but being rollbacked.

 #### CouchDB